- ABMS Certification:

 Hearing loss, congenital ear malformations, unilateral hearing loss, gene therapy for inner ear disorders, simulation in otological surgery

 - Clinical Practice:

-- Acoustic Neuroma, Benign Paroxysmal Positional Vertigo (BPPV), Cholesteatoma, Hearing Loss, Labyrinthitis, Meniere's Disease, Otitis Media (Middle Ear Infection), Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), Cochlear Implants- Pediatric, CSF Otorrhea, Neurocutaneous Disorders, Ear, Nose and Throat (ENT), Pediatric ENT, Pediatric Audiology
+- Acoustic Neuroma, BPPV, Hearing Loss, Neurofibromatosis Type 2, Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), VHL Care, Cochlear Implants- Pediatric, CSF Otorrhea, Neurocutaneous Disorders, Bell's Palsy, Ear, Nose and Throat (ENT), Pediatric ENT, Pediatric Audiology, Cochlear Implants

 Dr. Kesser grew up in the Tidewater area of Virginia.
 He attended Princeton University and the University of Virginia School of Medicine.
 He completed residency training in Otolaryngology-Head and Neck Surgery (OHNS) at the University of Virginia.
 Following a two year fellowship in Otology-Neurotology at the House Ear Clinic in Los Angeles, CA, he joined a private practice in Atlanta, Georgia.

 He returned to the faculty in the Department of Otolaryngology-Head and Neck Surgery at the University of Virginia in 2004 where he specializes in congenital ear disease (aural atresia), hearing loss, dizziness and balance disorders, skull base tumors, acoustic neuroma, and chronic ear disease including cholesteatoma.

 His research interests include unilateral hearing loss and its correction, simulation in otologic surgery and in teaching otologic surgery, and gene therapy for inner ear disorders.